pu2clr/RDA5807/README.md

 # [RDA5807 Arduino Library](https://pu2clr.github.io/RDA5807/)

-It is a cross-platform Arduino Library for RDA5807 and RDA7088 family device from RDA.
-You can use it with official Arduino boards, ATtiny, STM32 , ESP32 and more.
-It works with I2C protocol and can provide you an easier interface to control the RDA5807 device.
-This library was built based on "RDA microelectronics RDA5807MS - SINGLE-CHIP BROADCAST FM RADIO TUNER - Rev.1.1–Aug.2015" and RDA microelectronics RDA5807FP - SINGLE-CHIP BROADCAST FM RADIO TUNER.
-Please, be guided by the table of contents below to make the best use of this documentation.
+It is a cross-platform Arduino library for the RDA5807 and RDA7088 family of devices from RDA Microelectronics.
+This library is compatible with official Arduino boards, ATtiny, STM32, ESP32, and more.
+Utilizing the I2C protocol, it provides an easier interface for controlling the RDA5807 device.
+The library was developed based on the 'RDA5807MS - SINGLE-CHIP BROADCAST FM RADIO TUNER - Rev.1.1–Aug.2015' and the 'RDA5807FP - SINGLE-CHIP BROADCAST FM RADIO TUNER' documentation from RDA Microelectronics.
+Please refer to the table of contents below to make the best use of this documentation.

 This library can be freely distributed using the MIT Free Software model.
 It means you can copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
 See [MIT License](https://pu2clr.github.io/RDA5807#mit-license) for more details.